 Since its foundation in 1937, Loterie Romande has never failed in its mission: to distribute all of its profits - amounting to more than 210 million francs per year - to institutions of public interest.
 These represent some 3,000 beneficiaries across the Romandy region, with nearly 600,000 francs distributed every day in favour of the community.

-Fondation Leenaards seeks to spark creative initiatives in the Lake Geneva region.
-It supports initiatives which are likely to anticipate, question and support changes in society in the areas of culture, age & society, and science.
+The Leenaards Foundation is committed to stimulating the creative dynamic in the Lake Geneva region.
+It supports initiatives in the fields of culture, age & society and science.

 Created in 2009, the Fondation Francis & Marie-France Minkoff is a philanthropic family foundation active in various fields, including education, scientific research and social and humanitarian action, as well as committing a significant part of its activities to culture, and classical music in particular.